k2view-academy/K2View-Academy/articles/TDM/tdm_gui/15a_entity_subset.md

 There are two modes for parameter selection:

-- When the **Use parameters with random selection** checkbox is checked (default), TDM randomly selects entities from the full list, filtering only those that match the specified parameters.
+- **Parameters – random selection** - When the **Use parameters with random selection** checkbox is checked (default), TDM randomly selects entities from the full list, filtering only those that match the specified parameters.
 Each task execution retrieves a different list of entities that match the selected parameters.
 The **Selection Method** displayed in the Tasks List window is **Parameters - selection based on parameters with random selection**.

   Example:

   - Creating a task to load 5 customers using selected parameters.
 There are 800 customers that match the selected parameters.
 The task execution randomly retrieves a list of 5 customers from the 800 that match the selected parameters.

-- When this checkbox is unchecked, the task execution retrieves the first entities that match the selected parameters.
+- **Parameters – ordered selection** - When this checkbox is unchecked, the task execution retrieves the first entities that match the selected parameters.
 Each task execution retrieves the same list of entities that match the selected parameters.
 The **Selection Method** displayed in the Tasks List window is **Parameters - selection based only on Parameters**.

   Example: